Intensive Outpatient Programs (IOPs) treat addiction while offering home-life flexibility and freedom.

 - Finding a program with treatment options not available locally.

-- Finding a program with peer group sized to your preferences.
+- Finding a program with a peer group sized to your preferences.

 An out-of-state program is not ideal for treatment while keeping local commitments.